fullstorydev/fullstory-node-sdk/README.md

 #### Per-Job Options
 - Batch Import Options

-  Each job can be created with different options:
+  Each job can be created with different options.
+Additional request options can also be provided when creating the job, the request options will be applied to all server API requests such as requests to check for job status.

   ```ts
   const options = {